Post

 What I Worked On

-I was part of the CRS-Multilang team, where we built Atlantis-Multilang, an LLM-powered automatic bug finding system that contributed 69.2% of all POV submissions in the finals.
+I was part of the CRS-Multilang team, where we built Atlantis-Multilang, an LLM-powered automatic bug finding system.
+In the finals, it contributed 69.2% of Team Atlanta’s POV submissions.

 Early on, we realized that traditional fuzzing and LLMs excel in very different domains: fuzzers are great at finding memory corruption, while LLMs can reason about logic errors.
 So instead of building one monolithic AI, we designed MLLA (Multi-Language LLM Agent), a team of specialized agents that collaborate like a security research team.